microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/overview.rst

 Interested?
 -----------

-If you're interested in integrating your solution with Office Online, take a moment to register at `Office 365 Cloud Storage Partner Program <http://dev.office.com/programs/officecloudstorage>`_.
+If you're interested in integrating your solution with |wac|, take a moment to register at `Office 365 Cloud Storage Partner Program <http://dev.office.com/programs/officecloudstorage>`_.